 This is variable and depends on experience, how well established you are and where you are in the country.
 What is true, though, is that you shouldn’t set too low of a price, even if initially your clients include just family and friends.
 Be aware of how much you're worth and take all of your experience into account.

 It’s best to do your research and find out what other self-employed hairdressers are charging in the area, whether you're opening a salon or becoming a mobile hairdresser.
 To win clients, you could charge the same or slightly less.

 Outside of London, you could charge around £20 to £25 for a basic cut and style.
+While for men's haircuts in a barber shop, you could charge £13 to £20.
 As you gain experience working on your own and you build a loyal client base, you could increase your prices.
 If you’re working in London, the prices people expect to pay will be higher.